Lessons for Life

 Cost: $60 members/$120 non-members

-Two inter-squad meets will be scheduled to allow kids an opportunity to practice their skills against each other in a friendly, yet competitive environment.
+Two inter-squad meets and two inter-squad practices will be scheduled during each session to allow kids an opportunity to practice their skills against each other in a friendly, yet competitive environment.

 For Additional information contact Dawn Edgar at firstname.lastname@example.org